Paul Bronsart von Schellendorff: Life and career

 Minister Bronsart resigned on 8 April 1889 and was succeeded by Julius von Verdy du Vernois.
-At his request, he was appointed commanding general of the I Army Corps at Königsberg.
+At his request, he was appointed commanding general of I Army Corps at Königsberg.

 Two years later he died from pneumonia at his estate of Schettnienen near Heiligenbeil (present-day Mamonovo, Kaliningrad Oblast) at the age of 59.

 Conflict with Bismarck

 Jonathan Steinberg's Bismarck: A Life records the following: